 Most defense attorneys will agree that you should immediately seek advice and representation from an attorney before making any statement to law enforcement.
 In fact, recent court decisions have held that in some circumstances even silence before arrest can be used against you at your trial.

 Generally, self-defense means the use of force to protect oneself, one’s family, or one’s property from a real or threatened attacked.

 In Arizona, a person is justified in threatening or using physical force against another when and to the extent a reasonable person would believe that physical force is immediately necessary to protect himself against the other person’s use or attempted use of unlawful physical force.

-See Mr. Marovich’s bio at and appearances on Stop The Threat TV.
+See Mr. Marovich’s bio at and his appearances during season 8 on Stop The Threat TV.

 Knife To A Gunfight, Episode 2